Having a vapor barrier helps protect the structure of your home from moisture and water damage.

 However, the seal is not absolute even when using a true vapor barrier.

 Walls usually have openings like windows, doors, and electrical outlets.
-All seams and penetrations must be sealed well to prevent excessive moisture from leaking through these openings.
+All seams and penetrations must be sealed well to prevent excessive moisture and air leakage through these openings.

-You can use spray foam to seal the gaps and spaces around any electrical outlets, lighting fixtures, or other cracks on your wall.
+You can use spray foam insulation to seal the gaps and spaces around any electrical outlets, lighting fixtures, or other cracks in your wall cavity.

 This helps strengthen the seal against moisture penetration and increases energy efficiency in your home.

-Loctite Tite Foam Gaps & Cracks (from Amazon.com) is a bright white spray foam ideal for this.
-It adheres firmly to most construction materials, such as:
+Loctite Tite Foam Gaps & Cracks is a bright white spray foam ideal for this.
+It adheres firmly to most building materials, such as:

-It expands and sets quickly, so be sure to wear gloves when you work.
+It expands and sets quickly, so wear gloves when you work.
 It can even be painted over, making it a better choice for indoor applications.

 What To Do When Your Vapor Barrier Is Damaged?

-When installing a vapor barrier in the interior or exterior side of your wall, damage can sometimes be unavoidable.
+When installing a vapor or air barrier in the interior or exterior side of your wall cavity, damage can sometimes be unavoidable.

 Some caulk, polyethylene, or foil tape can repair small punctures, tears, and holes.
 Remember, when covering the damage, be sure to extend the application of your sealant so that it doesn’t only exactly cover the hole.